nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

 ### Encapsulation Procedure

+  ### Step 1: Encapsulation Preparation

+ - Activate the vacuum system.
+ - Place the weight instrument inside the oven and set the temperature to 100˚C for heating.
+ - Turn on the compressed air at 100 psi.
+ - Activate the Gantry.
+ - Position the wirebonded module carrier on the mini gantry.
+ - Launch the program on the PC.
+ - Perform the Needle Z detect procedure.
+ - Verify the z height and make necessary adjustments in the program.

-  ### Step 1: Preapring and Moungint the Dispenser Syringe
+  ### Step 2: Preapring and Moungint the Dispenser Syringe

-  - Attach the spiral mixer to the cartidge barrel
+  - Connect the spiral mixer to the cartridge barrel.
-  - Screw the blue cap onto the syringe
+  - Securely fasten the blue cap onto the syringe.
-  - Pour mixed encapsulant into the 5cc syringe by pressing the dispenser gun
+  - Pour mixed encapsulant into the 5cc syringe to about half of its capacity using the mixer and by pressing the dispenser gun.
-  - Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel
+  - Utilize the centrifuge machine to eliminate air bubbles from the dispensing syringe barrel.
-  - Put the filled syringe and an empty syringe into opposite positions in the centrifuge rotor.
-Degas by running the centrifuge at 5000 RPM for at least 8 minutes.
+  - Arrange the filled syringe and a similarly weighted syringe in opposing positions within the centrifuge rotor.
+Degas by running the centrifuge at 5000 RPM for a minimum of 10 minutes.
-  - Once the encapsulant has been sufficiently centrifuged, then the user should take the encapsulant out, look for any major air pockets, and replace the blue cap with a precision dispanse needle.
+  - Once the encapsulant has undergone sufficient centrifugation, remove it and inspect for any significant air pockets.
+  - Replace the blue cap with a tightly screwed precision dispense needle (23GA).
-  - Place a white syringe barrel piston inside the syringe and push it all the way in to make sure no air is trapped inside visibly
+  - Insert a white syringe barrel piston into the syringe, pushing it all the way in to ensure there are no visible trapped air pockets.
-  - Screw the syringe to the adapter and mount the syringe on the robot stand
+  - Securely attach the syringe to the adapter and mount it on the robot stand.

-  ### Step 2: Purging the Dispenser Syring

-  - Turn on the computer and open the nordoson dispense motion software
-  - Purging can be done via hand by pressing the dispensing button on the EFD Ultimus
-  - Click on the system settings and click on open tab
-  - Clink on the Purge button, purge it at least 5 times
-  - Once the user sees encapsulant coming out slightly then stop and gently touch a kimwipe to the needle tip

   ### Step 3: Starting the Program

-  - Open a saved program or create a new program
+  - Open a saved program or create a new program.

-  ### Step 4: Calibrating the Needle Tip

-  - Hit the "Needle Z Detect" button to calibrate the z height.
-  - Hit the "Needle XY Adjust" button to calibrate the X & Y position.
+  - Program should have included the Needle Z detect calibration and fiducial mark adjustment

   ### Step 5: Despensing (Potting)

   - Once everything is set the user may go with the saved program or modify the program, allowing the mini-gantry to pot the wire bonds